 |2012 (13-6-1, 4-5-1 ACC) NCAA first round|

 Promoted to head coach on Dec.
-7, 2010, as the replacement for Kelly Cagle, who resigned for family reasons, Adair has continued the upward trajectory of Tech women’s soccer in the ACC, culminating in this, the 2013 season.
-The Hokies have set a school record with 19 wins this season heading into the College Cup, including four wins in the NCAA Championships.
-They also advanced to the ACC title game, falling to Florida State 1-0.
+7, 2010, as the replacement for Kelly Cagle, who resigned for family reasons, Adair has continued the upward trajectory of Tech women’s soccer in the ACC, culminating in 2013 when he guided the Hokies to a record-setting season.
+Tech won a school record 19 games, advanced to the finals of the ACC Tournament and later advanced to the NCAA College Cup.
+The Hokies’ great season ended with a 3-2 loss to Florida State in a national semifinal game.

-The 2013 season has been an exciting one for Tech.
+The 2013 season was an exciting one for Tech.
 The Hokies advanced to the NCAAs for the sixth straight time and seventh time in school history largely because of an exciting offense and stellar defense and goalkeeping.
-The Hokies have scored a school-record 54 goals, breaking the mark of 45 set by the 2012 team, and 12 of the wins have been shutouts, tying the mark also set by the 2012 team.
+The Hokies scored a school-record 56 goals, breaking the mark of 45 set by the 2012 team, recorded 12 shutouts, tying the mark also set by the 2012 team.

-In 2013, the Hokies have beaten three ranked teams during the regular season and then blew out then-No. 1 Virginia 4-2 in the ACC Tournament semifinals.
+The Hokies beat three ranked teams during the 2013 regular season and then blew out then-No. 1 Virginia 4-2 in the ACC Tournament semifinals.
 They added two more ranked foes to their list of conquests when they downed West Virginia 1-0 and knocked off Santa Clara by advancing on penalty kicks in the NCAA Championships.

-In 2012, Adair led the Hokies to a 13-6-1 record, which marked the program’s fifth straight 10-win season at the time.
-Tech’s six losses were the fewest in program history (again, at the time), and 12 of the 13 wins resulted in shutouts.
+In 2012, Adair, in his second season as the head coach, led the Hokies to a 13-6-1 record, which marked the program’s fifth straight 10-win season at the time.
+Tech’s six losses were the fewest in program history at the time and the Hokies tallied 12 shutouts on the year.

-The Hokies played host to the first NCAA Tournament game in Blacksburg, as they welcomed No. 14 Georgetown to Thompson Field.
+The Hokies played host to the first-ever NCAA Championship game in Blacksburg, as they welcomed No. 14 Georgetown to Thompson Field.
 Although it resulted in a loss (3-2 in overtime), it marked Tech’s fifth straight NCAA Tournament appearance and sixth overall.

-Adair came to Tech in 2006 and had served as associate head coach at Tech for five seasons under Cagle.
-In Adair’s first season as an assistant to Cagle, the Hokies suffered a losing season, but have not suffered a losing season since then.
-In 2008, the Hokies advanced to the finals of the ACC Tournament for the first time, falling to North Carolina 3-0, and in 2009, the Hokies set a school record with 16 wins and earned a final ranking as the 12th-best team in the nation.
+Adair came to Tech in 2006 and served as the associate head coach under Cagle for five seasons before being promoted.
+In Adair’s first season as an assistant to Cagle, the Hokies suffered a losing season, but have not recorded one since then.
+In 2008, the Hokies advanced to the finals of the ACC Tournament for the first time before falling to North Carolina.
+The 2009 campaign saw the Hokies win 16 games, a school record at the time, and finish the season ranked No. 12 in the national polls after advancing to the Sweet 16 for the first time in program history.

 Adair came to Tech after holding the associate head coaching position at UC Santa Barbara for two seasons.
 While at UCSB, his role involved all aspects of the soccer program, including recruiting, coaching, scouting, player management, community relations and camps.
 Prior to his arrival at UCSB, he worked a six-year stint as Youth Soccer Coach/ Assistant Director of Competitive Older Ages for the Del Mar Sharks.

 He served as an assistant for the University of San Diego’s men’s soccer team from 1998-2000.
-He moved from there and spent a season as an assistant coach for both the men’s and women’s soccer teams at Pacific University in Portland, Ore.
+From there, he spent a season as an assistant coach for both the men’s and women’s soccer teams at Pacific University in Portland, Ore.

 Adair also possesses a lot of playing experience, having played professionally for 10 years, including stints with the Los Angeles Galaxy of Major League Soccer and the U.S. National Futsal Team.
 He also spent time playing for the San Diego Sockers, Wichita Wings, Portland Timbers, San Diego Flash, Minnesota Thunder, Seattle Sounders, Milwaukee Wave, Carolina Dynamo and A.A.
 Ghent (Belgium) from 1993-2003.